Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 We visit `http://127.0.0.1:3000/dashboard/admin`, `/dashboard/member`, or `/dashboard/guest`.
 Each URL displays a tailored message based on the status.

-**Explanation**: The `eq` helper enables conditional logic.
+The `eq` helper enables conditional logic.
 The route prepares the data, and the template handles presentation, keeping the logic minimal.
 Handlebars’ block helpers provide  control structures, ensuring dynamic content rendering.

 ## Template Partials